Introduction

 5. Sattamavaggo, Etadaggavaggo, Ekapuggalavaggo, Ekakanipātapāḷi, Aṅguttaranikāya.

-6. The profitable duties of both, husband and wife are mentioned in 3.6.5 Siṅgālasuttaṃ - The Buddha’s advice to Laypeople -part one and 3.6.6 Siṅgālasuttaṃ - part one
+6. The profitable duties of both, husband and wife are mentioned in 3.6.5 Siṅgālasuttaṃ Part One - The Buddha’s Advice to Laypeople and 3.6.6 Siṅgālasuttaṃ, Part Two.

-7. Paṭhamasaṃvāsasuttaṃ, Puññābhisandavaggo, Catukkanipātapāḷi, Aṅguttaranikāyo
+7. Paṭhamasaṃvāsasuttaṃ, Puññābhisandavaggo, Catukkanipātapāḷi, Aṅguttaranikāyo.

-8. vigatamalamaccherena: vigata + malam + maccherena: gone + stain + miserliness
+8. vigatamalamaccherena: vigata + malam + maccherena: gone + stain + miserliness.

-9. anakkosakaparibhāsako: an + akkosaka + paribhāsako: not + (someone who is) reviling + abusing
+9. anakkosakaparibhāsako: an + akkosaka + paribhāsako: not + (someone who is) reviling + abusing.

 10. See her remark in the next paragraph below: ‘no soḷasavassāni gahaṭṭhakaṃ brahmacariyaṃ samāciṇṇaṃ.’
 Even so this may not be a fully desirable aspiration for every modern couple of the world of today it points to the fact that final liberation can only be achieved by maintaining complete celibacy even if living as householders: gahaṭṭhakaṃ brahmacariyaṃ.

-11. Nakulapitusuttaṃ, Sāraṇīyavaggo, Paṭhamapaṇṇāsakaṃ, Chakkanipātapāḷi, Aṅguttaranikāyo
+11. Nakulapitusuttaṃ, Sāraṇīyavaggo, Paṭhamapaṇṇāsakaṃ, Chakkanipātapāḷi, Aṅguttaranikāyo.

 12. ‘‘Mā kho tvaṃ, gahapati, sāpekkho kālamakāsi.
 Dukkhā, gahapati, sāpekkhassa kālakiriyā; garahitā ca bhagavatā sāpekkhassa kālakiriyā.”